From Prompts to Printable Models: Support-Effective 3D Generation via Offset Direct Preference Optimization: Results

 \subsection{Discussions}

 Our approach is a preliminary effort to fine-tune a diffusion-based 3D generative model for specific applications, though some limitations remain.
 The reliance on the manifold assumption for simulating support structures may introduce biases, especially when dealing with double-sided meshes or floating facets.
 These issues are not inherent to our method and could be addressed with future geometry-assured 3D generation models.
+The problem of modifying existing designs to be largely orthogonal to our generative workflow, where both can serve overlapping user groups.
+Our method could be extended to other generative settings in the future.
+The training cost of our method follows the ``train once, run everywhere'' nature of foundation models.
+Each inference takes only ~50 seconds on our single A100 GPU.
+Since our SEG is fine-tuned from a pretrained 3D generative model, some failure cases arise from limitations inherited from the underlying model.
+In such cases, it is difficult to clearly attribute the failures specifically to our attempt to minimize support structures.
 While SEG primarily targets FDM printers with a standard self-support angle, it is flexible and can be extended to other 3D printing technologies like SLA and SLS.
 Future work will explore optimizing upright orientation and self-support angles to enhance support efficiency across different printing methods.